 Ten Great Pop Culture Teddy Bears

-Yesterday was Teddy Bear Day, and admittedly we missed it.
-We’ve corrected that grievous error by giving you this list of Ten Great Teddy Bears, in hopes that your Teddy can forgive us.
 Chances are, if you didn’t have at least have one Teddy Bear growing up, you’re probably a serial killer.
 Every child needs to fend off the impending and horribly imposing darkness with something, and when a night-light is just too one-directional, it’s the common Teddy Bear that scares away Freddy, the Boogey Man, and your alcoholic father.
-What follows is a pretty decent list of the most well-known Teddy Bears of all time, each of which can destroy a nightmare, by the way.
+In honor of Teddy Bear Day, we present a pretty decent list of the most well-known Teddy Bears of all time, each of which can destroy a nightmare, by the way.
 So… I’m gonna need one soon.

 10) Radar – Big Bird’s Teddy Bear